* 1st-qtr orders jump 19.7 pct

 * Qtrly average price of homes sold up 6.8 pct

-* Number of homes sold rise 19.6 pct (Adds details on results, share price, background)
+* Number of homes sold rise 19.6 pct (Adds analyst comment, housing data; Updates share price)

-Feb 27 (Reuters) - U.S. luxury homebuilder Toll Brothers Inc reported a first-quarter profit on Tuesday that beat analysts' estimates as it sold more homes at higher prices, sending its shares up 2 percent in premarket trading.
+Feb 27 (Reuters) - U.S. luxury homebuilder Toll Brothers Inc reported a first-quarter profit on Tuesday that beat analysts' estimates as it sold more homes at higher prices, easing some concerns about a slowdown in the housing industry.

 "The new home industry appears to be building momentum with the national home ownership rate rising over the past year," Executive Chairman Robert Toll said.